 2. Anticipate what the doctor will ask

-- Is there anything you do to bring it on, make it better, make it worse?
+- Does anything trigger it, make it better, or make it worse?

-- Is it present every day, or do you have pain-free days?
+- Is it present every day, or does it come and go?

-- Is it worst in the morning, as the day goes on, or constant?
+- Is it worst in the morning, as the day goes on, at night, or is it constant?